YezGotIt/source-code/educational purpose/for youtube creators - partial feature/README.md

 #### PROCEDURE:
 - Download the zip folder from Github and unzip it Here is the link to download zip 👉
-<a href='https://github.com/YezGotIt/source-code/raw/main/educational%20purpose/For YouTube Creators - partial feature/for%20youtube%20creators.zip'>HERE</a>
+<a href='https://github.com/YezGotIt/source-code/raw/main/educational%20purpose/for youTube creators - partial feature/for%20youtube%20creators.zip'>HERE</a>
 - Open the folder in VS Code or
 - RUN, this command pulls out all the require modules: